zalando-stups/planb-cassandra/README.rst

 If you use the Hosted Zone parameter, a full name specification is required e.g.: ``--hosted-zone myzone.example.com.`` (note the trailing dot.)

-By default AppDynamics agent will be started with application name set to the cluster name.
-You can suppress this if you don't want the overhead of the agent (or using a different log shipping mechanism, such as Scalyr.)
-To do so pass an empty string for this parameter ``--appdynamics-application=''``.

 It might be required to update the Security Group(s) of the Cassandra cluster to allow SSH access (TCP port 22, Jolokia Port 8778) from Odd_